h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_5_Quiz.md

 2. How would you share information between different output dimensions?
 3. Design appropriate kernel functions for multi-output scenarios
 4. Compare the computational complexity of independent SVRs vs joint multi-output SVR
-5. Implement a practical algorithm for multi-output SVR with RBF kernels
+5. Design a practical algorithm for multi-output SVR with RBF kernels

 For a detailed explanation of this problem, see [Question 12: Multi-output SVR](L5_5_12_explanation.md).